"The important thing in life is to have a great aim, and the determination to attain it" - Gothe.

 The DISCO Lab aims to explore in-depth understanding of Distributed, Sustainable and BigData Cloud computing and augmented services,

 and develop open-source technologies to enhance the system performance, dependability, scalability and sustainability.
-The research was supported in part by funding from the National Science Foundation.
+The research was supported in part by National Science Foundation.

 The DISCO Lab is located in the new science and engineering building.
 The server room is furnished

-with cutting-edge HP data center blade facility that has three racks of HP ProLiant BL460C G6 blade server modules
+with datacenter blade facility that has three racks of HP ProLiant BL460C G6 blade server modules

 and a 40 TB HP EVA storage area network with 10 Gbps Ethernet and 8 Gbps Fibre/iSCSI